forcedotcom/cli/releasenotes/README.md

     }
     ```

-    You can also specify the name of the Apex class that runs after each copy of the sandbox with the new `apexClassName` option.
-Previously you could specify it only with an ID (`apexClassId`).
+    You can also now specify the name of the Apex class that runs after each copy of the sandbox with the new `apexClassName` option.
+Previously you could specify it only with an ID (`apexClassId`). (plugin-org PR [#1221](https://github.com/salesforcecli/plugin-org/pull/1221))

 ## 2.60.13 (October 2, 2024) [stable]